-Adjusted net profit and adjusted EBITDA
+Adjusted net income (loss) and adjusted EBITDA

-In addition to net loss, we also use adjusted net profit and adjusted EBITDA to evaluate our business.
+In addition to net income (loss), we also use adjusted net income (loss) and adjusted EBITDA to evaluate our business.
 We have included these non-GAAP financial measures in this prospectus because they are key measures used by our management to evaluate our operating performance.
 Accordingly, we believe that they provide useful information to investors and others in understanding and evaluating our operating results in the same manner as our management team and board of directors.
 Our calculation of these non-GAAP financial measures may differ from similarly-titled non-GAAP measures, if any, reported by our peer companies.
-They should not be considered in isolation from, or as a substitute for, financial information prepared in accordance with US GAAP.
+They should not be considered in isolation from, or as a substitute for, financial information prepared in accordance with U.S. GAAP.

-We define adjusted net profit as net loss, excluding (i) share-based compensation expenses, (ii) amortization of intangible assets resulting from acquisitions and business cooperation agreement, (iii) changes in fair value from long term investments, loan receivables measured at fair value and contingent consideration, and (iv) the tax effects on the above adjustments.
+We define adjusted net income (loss) as net income (loss), excluding (i) share-based compensation expenses, (ii) amortization of intangible assets resulting from acquisitions and business cooperation agreement, (iii) changes in fair value from long term investments, loan receivables measured at fair value and contingent consideration and (iv) the tax effects on the above adjustments.
+We expand our business through acquisitions along the value chain of housing transactions, including the acquisition of Zhonghuan Real Estate Agency in 2019, a regional real estate brokerage firm.
+We also entered into a business cooperation agreement with Tencent in 2018, which grants us the access to its advertising resources and allows us to use Tencent's cloud services.
+Amortization of intangible assets arising from these acquisitions and the business cooperation agreement with Tencent is excluded as item (ii) above when adjusted net income (loss) is calculated.

-We define adjusted EBITDA as net loss, excluding (i) interest income, net, (ii) income tax expenses (benefit), (iii) depreciation of property and equipment, (iv) amortization of intangible assets, (v) share-based compensation expenses, and (vi) changes in fair value from long term investments, loan receivables measured at fair value and contingent consideration.
+We define adjusted EBITDA as net income (loss), excluding (i) interest income, net, (ii) income tax expenses (benefit), (iii) depreciation of property and equipment, (iv) amortization of intangible assets, (v) share-based compensation expenses, and (vi) changes in fair value from long term investments, loan receivables measured at fair value and contingent consideration.